 Student Assistance Grants

-- $30 Covers cost of an ASB card for a student
+- $30 Covers the cost of an ASB card for a student.

-- $50 Provides a backpack and school supplies needed to be successful in school
+- $50 Provides a backpack and school supplies needed to succeed in school.

 - $60 Covers the athletic fee for a middle school student to participate in sports.